jdx/mise/docs/configuration.md

 ## `.tool-versions`

-The `.tool-versions` file is asdf's config file and it can be used in mise just like `.mise.toml`.
+The `.tool-versions` file is asdf's config file and it can be used in mise just like `mise.toml`.
-It isn't as flexible so it's recommended to use `.mise.toml` instead.
+It isn't as flexible so it's recommended to use `mise.toml` instead.
 It can be useful if you already have a lot of `.tool-versions` files or work on a team that uses asdf.

 Here is an example with all the supported syntax: